 Claw Talisman

 The Claw Talisman will help with the Vagabond play style.
 Essentially it boosts your jump attacks, allowing you to deal more damage.
-As we will be using the jump attacks quite often to rain down on enemies, having this Talisman will be favorable.
+As you will be using the jump attacks quite often to rain down on enemies, having this Talisman will be favorable.

 You will need to head towards Stormveil Castle to find the Claw Talisman.
-Once you fast travel to the Rampart Tower Site of Grace, try to head to the destroyed pillar after jumping onto the rooftop.
+Once you fast-travel to the Rampart Tower Site of Grace, try to head to the destroyed pillar after jumping onto the rooftop.
 Following the path will eventually lead you to a watchtower-like structure.

 Radagon’s Scarseal